 ye may well wield it."
 And when Saint Paul himself, lest the

 2 Cor 12:7-9 greatness of his high revelations might

 have set him up in a high pride,

-had through God's great, merciful goodness the "angel of Satan," the
+had through God's great, me erciful goodness the "angel of Satan," the

-"prick of the flesh," given unto him to beat him, and that in such 5
+"prick of the flesh," given u nto him to beat him, and that in such 5

 wise that he was fain thrice to cry to God to take it away-our Lord

-• s not good for him to lack it so soon,
+again showed him that it wa as not good for him to lack it so soon,

-• ken away from him but showed him that
+nor to have it so suddenly ta ken away from him but showed him that

 The force of the grace of God his grace was sufficient.
 Whose strength

 working with the in man's feebleness so worketh with the free 10

 free will of man will of him that purposeth to continue

 good, that all the devils in hell shall never

 be able to put him in such a rage that may carry him toward

-horrible deeds one hairbread th forward against his will.
+dth forward against his will.
 And thus

 hing his royal riddle of "sinning and 15

-t to that point that he cannot read his
+sinning not," is now brough t to that point that he cannot read his

 t he will peradventure say that it is

 be done willingly, but if a man

-en will understand thereby that he consenteth
+"consent to the sin," and the en will understand thereby that he consenteth

-not "to the sin" that consenteth to the deed, but if he consent 20
+eth to the deed, but if he consent 20

-that the deed should be sin-and, so, that he which agreeth to do
+-and, so, that he which agreeth to do

-adultery doth not sin, because he doth not consent that adultery
+• se he doth not consent that adultery

-• uld it were none.
+uld it were none.
 Except Tyndale

-wise invention else can I not, in good
+l wise invention else can I not, in good

-elp Luther and himself and other 25
+help Luther and himself and other 25

-holy heretics, the true members of their "elect church," from 25
+• pers of their "elect church," from

-• ey do, as he confesseth, "horrible deeds,"
+ey do, as he confesseth, "horrible deeds,"

-ough the "rage" of sin budding and
+bugh the "rage" of sin budding and

 breedeth out of their ungracious

-"members." breedeth out of their ungracious 30
+"members."
+30

-elp of these words where he saith that 30
+elp of these words where he saith that

-nto sin "for to serve it"-as though other
+••• nto sin "for to serve it"-as though other

-• • ntend to serve sin but they , for
+• ntend to serve sin but they , for

-th," in the doing of their sins do
+• th," in the doing of their sins do

-• but to make the sin to serve them 35
+but to make the sin to serve them 35

-r own lust and liking-let him for 33

-and do them pleasure at the i own fust and fixing-let fiffi for
+and do them pleasure at the ir own lust and liking-let him for